Darker matter generating from the dark: Galactic 511 keV signal from darker hidden sectors

+As the source of the galactic 511 keV signal remains unconfirmed, the decaying dark matter explanation which was actively researched, is also one of the significant candidates of the 511 keV signal~\cite{Hooper:2004qf,Picciotto:2004rp,Takahashi:2005kp,Finkbeiner:2007kk,Pospelov:2007xh,Cembranos:2008bw,Cai:2020fnq,Lin:2022mqe,DelaTorreLuque:2023cef,Cappiello:2023qwl,Cheng:2023wiz}.
+Dark matter with lifetime greater than the age of the Universe, decays into $e^{+}e^{-}$ pairs could potentially account for the observed signal.
+Though it has been suggested the emission originates from dark matter decay face challenges, as they seem inconsistent with the observed data, particularly due to its comparatively broad distribution~\cite{Vincent:2012an,Ascasibar:2005rw}.

+However, given the uncertainties inherent in astrophysical measurements, the decaying dark matter explanation continues to be one of several competing theories requiring further investigation.
+Furthermore, we cannot dismiss the possibility that dark matter density surge towards the galactic center resulting from adiabatic compression under the influence of massive black holes~\cite{Prada:2004pi} as well as other gravitational effects, leading to a steeper profile of the dark matter halo, which provide much better fit for the observed morphology.

-In addition to dark matter annihilations, dark matter with lifetime greater than the age of the Universe, decays into $e^{+}e^{-}$ pairs can also explain the observed 511 keV signal~\cite{Hooper:2004qf,Picciotto:2004rp,Takahashi:2005kp,Finkbeiner:2007kk,Pospelov:2007xh,Cembranos:2008bw,Cai:2020fnq,Lin:2022mqe,DelaTorreLuque:2023cef,Cappiello:2023qwl,Cheng:2023wiz}.
-Specifically, it is shown in~\cite{Picciotto:2004rp} the decay of unstable relic particles with $\mathcal{O}$(MeV) masses can be can be a source of the 511 keV line.
+Specifically, it is shown in~\cite{Picciotto:2004rp} that the decay of unstable relic particles with $\mathcal{O}$(MeV) masses can be can be a source of the 511 keV line.
 Although a considerable part of the parameter space for sterile neutrinos with masses ranging from 1 to 50 MeV is excluded due to the overabundance of positron flux.
 Light decaying axinos in an R-parity violating supersymmetric model were explored in~\cite{Hooper:2004qf}, finding that a cusped halo profile is in accordance with the INTEGRAL measurements.
 It is shown that $\gamma\sim 0.8-1.5$ in the simplified NFW profile $\rho(r)\propto r^{-\gamma}$ for the inner galactic region, steeper than that in the annihilation dark matter model.

 As an alternative, the exciting dark matter model was studied in~\cite{Finkbeiner:2007kk,Pospelov:2007xh,Cappiello:2023qwl}, where excited heavy dark matter $\chi^{\ast}$ is emanated from inelastic scattering $\chi\chi\to\chi\chi^{\ast}$ in the galactic center and subsequently transits back to the ground state through $\chi^{\ast}\to\chi e^{+}e^{-}$ if $m_{\chi^{\ast}}-m_{\chi}\gtrsim2m_{e}$, emitting the expected 511 keV gamma ray signal.
 For this type of models, the positron injection energy only constrains the mass splitting between the excited and the ground states, rather than the dark matter mass.
 The excitation rate decreases significantly with galactocentric radius, resulting in a radial cutoff and a less cuspy signal compared to annihilation dark matter.